Jbachtiger/ci-pp5-gamer-verse/README.md

 ### Lighthouse Tool

-The website has performed really well in the Lighthouse tool, in particular for Accessibility on all pages.
+The website has performed well in the Lighthouse tool, in particular for Accessibility on all pages.
 Below is an example of the scores for the About page which is reflective for all pages:

 ![About](docs/testing/lighthouse.png)